4teamwork/ftw.copymovepatches/README.rst

 **Fix inconsistent state:**

 Without this patch, copy / paste could lead to incosinstent state.
-When you've installed ``ftw.copymovepatches`` on an existing installation you should visit the view ``copymovepatches-catalog-fixes`` on the site root and run the fixes when proposed.
+When you've installed ``ftw.copymovepatches`` on an existing installation and encounter issues with your catalog consistency your best shot is to try and resolve them with ``ftw.catalogdoctor``.
+See https://github.com/4teamwork/ftw.catalogdoctor/ for more information about how to install and run the package.

 Compatibility